OttieOtter

 Hikers Crossing Onion Creek Near Lower Falls

 Lower Falls is one of the park's best swimming holes, but in April, the weather was still a bit chilly for swimming.
-We saw a couple of fly fishermen heading upstream - I wondered if there was a good fishing hole nearby.
-McKinney Falls is not known for great fishing, but the park rangers say that folks have caught catfish and bass on occasion.
+We saw two fly fishermen heading upstream - I wondered if they were heading to a secret fishing hole.
+McKinney Falls was not known for great fishing, but the park rangers say that folks have caught catfish and bass occasionally.

-The hike to Lower Falls wasn't even a half mile, but it took us a couple of hours, due to the distractions of beautiful scenery!
+The hike to Lower Falls wasn't even a half mile, but it took us a couple of hours due to the distracting beauty of the scenery!

 McKinney Falls Lower Falls